In this local news report we are tracking monthly recurring revenue, funding and $25M in acquisitions.

 Weekly subscription newsletter featuring region specific articles

-The QT was launched by Brian Aitken in 2024 as a digital media platform with a focus on the North East of England.
+Cultured North East - formerly The QT - is a digital media platform with a focus on the North East of England which was launched by Brian Aitken in 2024.

 Brian, who was previously the editor of another North-East publication, The Journal, created The QT as a weekly newsletter which covers in-depth regional stories, rather than breaking news.